-In response to these issues, in [1, 12] we have - influenced by sociological systems-theory [13] - introduced expectations regarding observable communications as a universal means for the modelling of emergent sociality in multiagent systems, and in [11, 10, 14], we have presented - influenced by sociocognitive and socio-systems theories [15, 16, 13] - formal frameworks for the semantics of communicative action that is empirical, constructivist and consequentialist in nature and analyzed the implications of this model on social reasoning both from an agent (bottom-up) and a systemic (top-down) perspective.
+In [8, 1] we have therefore - influenced by sociological systems-theory [9] - introduced expectations regarding observable communications as a universal means for the modelling of emergent sociality in multiagent systems, and in [18], we have presented - influenced by actor-oriented, socio-cognitive theories [5, 11] - a formal framework for the semantics of communicative action that is empirical, constructivist and consequentialist in nature and analyzed the implications of this model on social reasoning from an agent perspective.

-Thereby, we have suggested that recording observations of message exchange among agents in a multiagent system (MAS) empirically is the only feasible way to capture the meaning of communication, if no a priori assumptions about this meaning can be made.
+Based upon these works, we suggest that recording observations of message exchange among agents in a multiagent system (MAS) empirically is the only feasible way to capture the meaning of communication, if no a priori assumptions about this meaning can be made.
 Being empirical about meaning naturally implies that the resulting model very much depends on the observer's perspective, and that the semantics would always be the semantics "assigned" to the utterances by that observer, hence this view is inherently constructivist.
 Since, ultimately, no more can be said about the meaning of a message than that it lies in the expected consequences that this message has, we also adopt a consequentialist outlook on meaning.

 In this paper, we present a framework for the formal description of socially intelligent multiagent systems based on the universal, systems-theoretical concept of communication systems (CS).
-Following sociological systems theory, communication systems (also called social systems) are systems that consist of interrelated communications which describe their environment [13].
-We use this term to denote computational models of such systems that process empirical information about observed communication which takes place within a MAS of artificial agents (either with the CS as an MASexternal MAS-observer or as a component of an agent which participates in the observed communication himself).
+Following sociological systems theory, communication systems (also called social systems) are systems that consist of interrelated communications which describe their environment [9].
+We use this term to denote computational models of such systems that process empirical information about observed communication which takes place within a MAS of artificial agents (either with the CS as an MAS-external MAS-observer or as a component of an agent which participates in the observed communication himself).
 Their distinct features are (i) that they only use data about communication for building models of social processes, the underlying assumption being that all relevant aspects of agent interaction are eventually revealed through communication, and (ii) that, if the respective CS is part of an agent, the results of the observations are suitable to take action in the MAS to influence its behavior; in other words, there might be a feedback loop between observation and action, so that an CS-based agent becomes an autonomous component in the overall MAS.